 It’s not called an Area of Outstanding Beauty for nothing, and I’m sure when the weather is at its best, this would be a wonderful way to spend an afternoon.

-There are more attractions to be done in the area, including the Escape Rooms, Rock Climbing, Adventure Caving and the Black Cat Free Fall.
+There are more attractions to visit in the area, including the Escape Rooms, Rock Climbing, Adventure Caving, and the Black Cat Free Fall.

-Please check out the link above to book these as they are popular, especially the Free Fall, and have to be booked well in advance of your visit.
+Please check out the link above to book these.
+They are popular, especially the Free Fall, and must be booked well in advance of your visit.

 Hours